-We currently qualify as a RIC for 2003 under the tax Code.
+We qualified as a RIC for 2004 under the tax Code.
 As a RIC, we do not have to pay federal income taxes on our income (including realized gains) that is distributed to our shareholders.
 Accordingly, we are not permitted under accounting rules to establish reserves for taxes on our unrealized capital gains.
-If we failed to qualify for RIC status in 2004 or beyond, to the extent that we had unrealized gains, we would have to establish reserves for taxes, which would reduce our net asset value, net of a reduction in the reserve for employee profit sharing, accordingly.
+If we fail to qualify for RIC status in 2005 or beyond, to the extent that we had unrealized gains, we would have to establish reserves for taxes, which would reduce our net asset value, net of a reduction in the reserve for employee profit sharing, accordingly.
 To the extent that we, as a RIC, were to decide to make a deemed distribution of net realized capital gains and retain the net realized capital gains, we would have to establish appropriate reserves for taxes upon making that decision.
-Loss of RIC status or establishing reserves for taxes could have a material adverse effect on the value of our common stock.
+It is possible that establishing reserves for taxes could have a material adverse effect on the value of our common stock.

-We operate in a regulated environment.
+We operate in a heavily regulated environment and changes to or noncompliance with regulations or laws could harm our business.

 We are subject to substantive SEC regulations as a business development company.
 Securities and tax laws and regulations governing our activities may change in ways adverse to our and our shareholders' interests, and interpretations of these laws and regulations may change with unpredictable consequences.
 Any change in the laws or regulations that govern our business could have an adverse impact on us or on our operations.
-Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, new SEC regulations and NASDAQ National Market rules, are creating expense and uncertainty for publicly held companies in general, and business development companies in particular.
-These new or changed laws, regulations and standards are subject to varying interpretations in many cases owing to their lack of specificity, and their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies, which may well result in continuing uncertainty regarding compliance matters and higher costs necessitated by ongoing revisions to disclosure and governance practices.
+Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, new SEC regulations and Nasdaq National Market rules, are creating additional expense and uncertainty for publicly held companies in general, and for business development companies in particular.
+These new or changed laws, regulations and standards are subject to varying interpretations in many cases because of their lack of specificity, and as a result, their application in practice may evolve over time, which may well result in continuing uncertainty regarding compliance matters and higher costs necessitated by ongoing revisions to disclosure and governance practices.